NXT TakeOver: Brooklyn II

 NXT TakeOver: Brooklyn II was the 11th NXT TakeOver and second TakeOver: Brooklyn professional wrestling livestreaming event produced by WWE.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
 The event aired exclusively on the WWE Network and took place on August 20, 2016, at the Barclays Center in Brooklyn, New York as part of that year's SummerSlam weekend.

-Eight matches were contested at the event, including two matches taped for future episodes of NXT.
+Eight matches were contested at the event, including two taped for future episodes of NXT.
 In the main event, Shinsuke Nakamura defeated Samoa Joe to capture the NXT Championship.
 The event is notable for the in-ring debuts of Ember Moon and Bobby Roode.
 It was also Bayley's last match in NXT before she was moved to the main roster on the Raw brand.

 Production

 Background

 TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's then-developmental league NXT held their second WWE Network-exclusive event, billed as TakeOver.
 In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
 In 2015, NXT held an event titled NXT TakeOver: Brooklyn, which took place at the Barclays Center in Brooklyn, New York and was a support show for that year's SummerSlam pay-per-view.
-A second Brooklyn event, titled Brooklyn II, was scheduled to be held on August 20, 2016, at the same venue and also as a support show for that year's SummerSlam.
+Announced on September 28, 2015, a second Brooklyn event, titled Brooklyn II, was scheduled to be held on August 20, 2016, at the same venue and also as a support show for that year's SummerSlam.
 Brooklyn II was the 11th NXT TakeOver event and in turn established TakeOver: Brooklyn as an annual subseries of TakeOvers that were held at the Barclays Center as support shows for WWE's annual SummerSlam.
+Tickets went on sale on June 11 through Ticketmaster.